LamThanhNguyen/Academic-Institution-Database-Design/README.md

   * MentalHealthSupport: Each support service can have multiple mental health support interactions.
     * Type: One-to-Many (One support service to many mental health support interactions)
     * Cardinality: One Support Service can have many Mental Health Support Interactions (1 SupportServiceID in SupportServices table referenced by multiple SupportServiceID in MentalHealthSupport table).

-Table StudentResourceInteractions
+* Table StudentResourceInteractions:
   * Students: Each student resource interaction is for one student.
     * Type: Many-to-One (Many student resource interactions to one student)
     * Cardinality: Many Student Resource Interactions can belong to one Student (1 StudentID in StudentResourceInteractions table referencing 1 StudentID in Students table).
   * SupportServices: Each student resource interaction involves one support service.
     * Type: Many-to-One (Many student resource interactions to one support service)
     * Cardinality: Many Student Resource Interactions can involve one Support Service (1 SupportServiceID in StudentResourceInteractions table referencing 1 SupportServiceID in SupportServices table).

-Table TutoringSessions
+* Table TutoringSessions:
   * Students: Each tutoring session is for one student.
     * Type: Many-to-One (Many tutoring sessions to one student)
     * Cardinality: Many Tutoring Sessions can involve one Student (1 StudentID in TutoringSessions table referencing 1 StudentID in Students table).
   * SupportServices: Each tutoring session is provided by one support service.
     * Type: Many-to-One (Many tutoring sessions to one support service)
     * Cardinality: Many Tutoring Sessions can involve one Support Service (1 SupportServiceID in TutoringSessions table referencing 1 SupportServiceID in SupportServices table).

-Table CounselingAppointments
+* Table CounselingAppointments:
   * Students: Each counseling appointment is for one student.
     * Type: Many-to-One (Many counseling appointments to one student)
     * Cardinality: Many Counseling Appointments can involve one Student (1 StudentID in CounselingAppointments table referencing 1 StudentID in Students table).
   * SupportServices: Each counseling appointment is provided by one support service.
     * Type: Many-to-One (Many counseling appointments to one support service)
     * Cardinality: Many Counseling Appointments can involve one Support Service (1 SupportServiceID in CounselingAppointments table referencing 1 SupportServiceID in SupportServices table).

-Table MentalHealthSupport
+* Table MentalHealthSupport:
   * Students: Each mental health support interaction is for one student.
     * Type: Many-to-One (Many mental health support interactions to one student)
     * Cardinality: Many Mental Health Support Interactions can involve one Student (1 StudentID in MentalHealthSupport table referencing 1 StudentID in Students table).
   * SupportServices: Each mental health support interaction is provided by one support service.
     * Type: Many-to-One (Many mental health support interactions to one support service)
     * Cardinality: Many Mental Health Support Interactions can involve one Support Service (1 SupportServiceID in MentalHealthSupport table referencing 1 SupportServiceID in SupportServices table).

-Table LibraryResources
+* Table LibraryResources:
   * No direct relationships in this schema.

-Table StudentOrganizations
+* Table StudentOrganizations:
   * Departments: Each student organization is associated with one department.
     * Type: Many-to-One (Many student organizations to one department)
     * Cardinality: Many Student Organizations can belong to one Department (1 DepartmentID in StudentOrganizations table referencing 1 DepartmentID in Departments table).